KCBA: Analog-to-digital conversion

-KCBA shut down its analog signal, over UHF channel 35, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition VHF channel 13.
+KCBA shut down its analog signal, over UHF channel 35, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition VHF channel 13, using virtual channel 35.